saikrishna345/Order-managementsystem/README.md

 -----
 * Validation is done for only Login page

-* once application is Opened home page is Register
+* Once application is Opened home page is Register

-* register as user
+* Register as user

-* once registeration is done it will redirect to login page
+* Once registeration is done it will redirect to login page

-* login with the registered user email and password else it will through error and will not redirect
+* Login with the registered user email and password else it will through error and will not redirect

-* after login is done it will redirect to orders page
+* After login is done it will redirect to orders page

-* you add new orders by click + New Order button and edit orders by Edit button and delete by Delete button
+* In orders page you add new orders by click + New Order button and edit orders by Edit button and delete by Delete button

-* open the side nav bar to logout
+* Open the side nav bar to logout